ipratropium inhalation solution

 How should I use this medication?

 The recommended adult dose of ipratropium inhalation solution is 250 µg to 500 µg.
 For children (5 to 12 years of age), the recommended dose is 125 µg to 250 µg.
-The dose may be repeated every 4 to 6 hours as necessary.
+The dose may be repeated every 4 to 6 hours as needed.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important that this medication be used exactly as prescribed by your doctor.
-If you miss a dose, administer it as soon as possible and continue with your regular schedule.
+If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
-Do not administer a double dose to make up for a missed one.
+Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.